rhaleblian/terrarium-puredaisy/README.md

 # Prerequisites

+This template has been tested on macOS, Windows Subsystem for Linux and Ubuntu.

 Your local machine needs:

 * Python 3
-* Python packages `enum` and `jinja2`
 * The `gcc-arm-none-eabi` compiler toolchain

-This template has been tested on macOS, Windows Subsystem for Linux and Ubuntu.

-For example, on WSL or Ubuntu you might
+On WSL or Ubuntu you might

     sudo apt install python3 gcc-arm-none-eabi
     pip3 install enum34 jinja2

-On macOS you can do same if you have Homebrew installed.
+On macOS you can do same if you have Homebrew installed:

+    brew install python3 gcc-arm-none-eabi

 # Setup